 C. Therefore, the Universe has a cause (outside of itself).

-There is an incredibly strong probability that this argument is air-tight, and it has the same level of justifiable certainty for everyone because it can be looked into and justified by science.
+There is a strong probability that this argument is air-tight, and it has the same level of justifiable certainty for everyone because it can be looked into and justified by science.
 A personal appearance lacks this epistemic certainty.
 There are other proofs we may look into and discuss also, including the ontology of morality, the fine-tuning of the universe, and the vast amounts of data on the Resurrection and Jesus’s divinity (i.e. the empty tomb, the post-mortem appearances, the conversion of James and Paul, etc.).
 These are proofs that can be substantially justified to the point of being overwhelming.

 I must note that personal experiences and/or appearances, despite possessing a lack of justification to others, is an essential component of confidence, if only for the individual.
 It’s the difference between the belief that something is true to a belief in something.
 But these experiences must be used in the context of more substantial pieces of evidence.
 Our testimony to the unbeliever should go from “I believe God is real because I had an experience/He appeared before me” to “I believe my experience is true because God is real, here’s how I know (insert arguments).”
 We should begin with the most concrete pieces of evidence before moving towards areas that are less justifiable, not the other way around.